L&CS graduating class of various abilities, genders, and races, sit in caps and gowns in a large indoor arena, some holding up one finger

 L&CS students are predominately residents of Philadelphia and surrounding areas.
 They have earned a high school diploma or equivalent and...

-• May have accommodation(s) directed by Temple's Disability Resources and Services department
+• May have accommodation(s) directed by Temple's Disability Resources and Services office

 • Are eager to learn and are excited by the opportunity to be part of the university experience